 House Bill 599 (2015 Ga.
-Laws 3826) enacted by the Georgia General Assembly signed into law on May 12, 2015 and Government Auditing Standards (GAS) also known as the "Yellow Book" promulgated by the Comptroller General of the United States and published by the United States Government Accountability Office.
+Laws 3826) enacted by the Georgia General Assembly signed into law on May 12, 20151 and Government Auditing Standards (GAS) also known as the "Yellow Book" promulgated by the Comptroller General of the United States and published by the United States Government Accountability Office.

-&lt;sup>9 Incorporated into DeKalb County, Georgia - Code of Ordinances / Organizational Act Section10A- Independent Internal Audit
+1 Incorporated into DeKalb County, Georgia - Code of Ordinances / Organizational Act Section10A- Independent Internal Audit